 Wood is available in a variety of styles.
 It is also extremely versatile.
 Besides the beauty, these types of house siding add a touch of traditional charm to homes.
 People love using wood siding due to its beautiful, natural features.
 Some of the most commonly used wood species are pine, redwood, cedar and spruce.
 You could use the wood in its natural state, or tailor it to your heart’s desire by staining or painting it.

 Choosing your preferred profile is another way to customize the overall look of your home.
 Among the commonly used profiles include shingles, drop siding, clapboards, board and batten, vertical boards, wooden sheet siding, and log.
-While wood gives you almost infinite customizability, it is also quick and relatively easy to install.
+While wood gives you almost infinite customizability, these types of house siding are quick and relatively easy to install.

 Stucco is mainly a mixture of sand, lime and cement, but it can also be manufactured using different materials.
 There are various ways of applying stucco, each with a different result.
 Stucco can take up different shapes and textures, making it easy to whip out different architectural styles.